Skip to content

 Lint Workflow

-• Add custom_lint and flutter_compositions_lints to dev_dependencies.
+• Add flutter_compositions_lints to dev_dependencies.

 • Enable the plugin in analysis_options.yaml.